KAT-Advanced-Medical/KAM/docs/cardiovascular/02_aed_manual.md

 | 3 | **PEA** - Pulseless Electrical Activity | Epinephrine\* \+ **CPR** | ![][image42] |
 | 4 | Asystole | Epinephrine\* \+ **CPR** | ![][image45] |

+{% hint style="info" %}
-\*Note that medications mentioned are not required for a successful treatment, they will boost the effectiveness of the treatment.
-In addition, take note of **Essential Values** as blood loss will affect the success of these treatments.
+**Note:** Medications mentioned are not required for successful treatment, but they will boost the effectiveness of the treatment.
+In addition, take note of **Essential Values** (such as blood volume) as blood loss will affect the success rate of these treatments.
+{% endhint %}

 Exact EKG readings for sinus rhythm (Normal and PEA):